Building a CI/CD pipeline in GitLab

 Click Commit changes.

-file, the following steps of the CI script are described:
+file contains the following steps of the CI script:

 Dockerfile

-and pushing the image to Container Registry. - deploy-test-env: Deploying the application in test mode.
-In addition, the artifacts
+and pushing the image to Container Registry. - deploy-test-env: App test deployment.
+Additionally, we described the artifacts

-mechanism for transferring data from one stage to another is described but not used.
-You can configure it, if required. - test: Testing the application.
+feature to transfer data from one stage to another that we are not going to use here.
+You can configure it, if required. - test: Testing the app.
 The tests involve E2E simulation and load testing.
-Describe and set up custom tests.
+You can describe and set up custom tests as well.

 - delete-test-env: Deleting the test app.